hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 You can stay with members of your own household and go out to dinner with them only.

 You can stay if you come from tier 1 or 2 areas only.
-Devon is currently tier 2, review on the 16th December2020
+Devon is currently tier 2, review on the 16th December 2020